mc-carthy/lvTutorials/01_pong.md

 Finally, what is that `dt` doing?
 And how does it get there?

 `dt` is short for delta time, that is the time between the previous call to `love.update` and the current one.
 As mentioned in the beginning, `love.update` and `love.draw` get called as often as possible.
-If we simply added the ball's speed to it's current position every time we called update, the speed of the ball would differ depending on how powerful your computer is.
-By multipling the speed by the time between frames, we can ensure that the speed is consistent whether you're game is running at 1000 frames per second, or 30.
+If we simply added the ball's speed to its current position every time we called update, the speed of the ball would differ depending on how powerful your computer is.
+By multiplying the speed by the time between frames, we can ensure that the speed is consistent whether your game is running at 1000 frames per second, or 30.

 ## Keeping the ball within the screen